Rated Excellent Online

 Most lenders will require a minimum of three months of payslips, though six to twelve months is preferable and will strengthen your application.
 The payslips should show a consistent pattern of earnings from the same agency or placement.
 If you have P60 documents from recently completed tax years, these should also be provided as they give a verified annual income figure.

-Agency worker income is generally considered higher risk than permanent employment income, which is often reflected in the interest rate offered.
+Agency worker income is generally considered higher risk than permanent employment income, which is often reflected in the APRC offered.
 The rate you receive will depend on factors including the amount of equity in your property, your credit history, the strength and consistency of your income history and the overall loan-to-value ratio.
 A broker can help you compare rates across multiple specialist lenders to ensure you access the best available option.

 Some borrowers work through more than one agency simultaneously, and this income can generally be combined by specialist lenders.
 You will need to provide payslips from each agency source and corresponding bank statements showing all income streams.
 Lenders will want to be satisfied that each income source is genuine and consistent.
 Working through a broker is particularly helpful in multi-income situations as they can identify lenders who are comfortable combining multiple agency income streams.